anymscape/babyloninnode/README.md

 ## Credit:
-A great blog tutorial by Kevin Chisholm showed how to set up dynamic Mime Types in NodeJS: https://blog.kevinchisholm.com/javascript/node-js/making-a-simple-http-server-with-node-js-part-iv/ It provides a very good Node.js template for setting up a simple standalone node/babylon.js server.
+A great blog tutorial by Kevin Chisholm showed how to set up dynamic Mime Types in NodeJS: https://blog.kevinchisholm.com/javascript/node-js/making-a-simple-http-server-with-node-js-part-iv/ .
+It provides a very good baseline Node.js template for node/babylon.js server, if you need one.

 ## Result:
 3D in Node.js thanks to BabylonJS: http://babylonjs.com/ and Blender: https://www.blender.org/